julianrojas87/trustflows-poster-iswc25/README.md

 ## How to build?

-Clone thjis repository and follow the instructions below.
+Clone this repository and follow the instructions below.

 Install the dependencies and run the development server: